 7. Stay Consistent

 Stubborn dogs need strict adherence to schedules and limitations.
-Your dog wants to please you, but you have to teach them how.
-Older dogs shouldn’t be difficult to train if you are consistent in your methods.
+Your dog wants to please you, but you must teach them how.
+Older dogs should not be difficult to train if you are consistent in your methods.

 In addition to following the above steps, it is important to remember a few extra tips to make sure your potty training is as successful as possible.